Brighton complete signing of Poland teenager Kozlowski

 Brighton & Hove Albion have signed Poland midfielder Kacper Kozlowski from Ekstraklasa side Pogon Szczecin on a four-and-a-half-year deal.

-The highly-rated 18-year-old has moved to the Amex for an undisclosed fee on a contract until June 2026.
+The 18-year-old joins the Premier League side for an undisclosed fee.

-He will go straight on loan to Belgian Pro League leaders Royale Union St-Gilloise to continue his development.
+He will go straight out on loan to Belgian Pro League leaders Royale Union St-Gilloise, a club owned by Seagulls chairman Tony Bloom.

-Brighton technical director Dan Ashworth believes Kozlowski is a "bright young talent".
+Brighton technical director Dan Ashworth called Kozlowski a "bright young talent".

 "The initial plan for him in the short-term will be for him to spend the rest of the season out on loan with Union," Ashworth said.